Samuel Hill: Marriage

-Sam Hill married Marie Francis Hill (also known as Mamie Hill and, after their marriage, as Mary Hill Hill) on 6 September 1888.
+Sam Hill married Marie Francis Hill (also known as Mamie Hill and, after their marriage, as Mary Hill Hill), a daughter of James J. Hill, on 6 September 1888.
 A generous wedding gift from her father placed them immediately into the ranks of the wealthy.

 Their two children were Mary Mendenhall Hill (born 3 July 1889) and James Nathan Branson Hill (born 23 August 1893).
 Mary was Catholic and Sam agreed that their children would be raised Catholic.
 Sam was a Quaker, but over the next decade or two he maintained excellent relations with various Catholic clergy – even some close friendships.

 Their marriage was never a love-match and by 1900 when Sam had decided to settle in Seattle, the marriage was coming apart.
 Mary left Sam in Seattle and moved back to the Minneapolis-St. Paul area with their children; she eventually moved to Washington, D.C.

 Mary never returned to Seattle, but up to 1907 Sam continued to visit her in the Midwest or back East at least twice a year.
 He even bought an estate at Stockbridge, Massachusetts, where Sam hoped he and Mary would occasionally stay together, but their relationship continued to grow cold.
 Because she was Catholic, a divorce was out of the question for Mary; the possibility might not even have been discussed.

 Mary increasingly withdrew from the world: By 1921 she was described by the St. Paul Pioneer Press as "virtually an invalid", although she lived until 1947.

 As for their children, daughter Mary suffered all of her life from emotional and mental problems, and spent much of her life institutionalized.
 Sam and Mary's son James N.B.
 Hill lived the life of a wealthy man, but never impressed his father's biographer as having made any particular mark on the world.